Vhou-Atroph/TT-Damage-Calculator/README.md

 ### Python Package

-The Python Package version of the calculator is the most accessible across operating systems that are not Windows or MacOS.
 Downloading the Toontown Damage Calculator as a Python package will require [downloading the Python programming language](https://www.python.org/downloads/).
 Once this is done, you can open your command terminal and run the following command:

 ```shell
 pip install tt_damage_calculator